Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like to be in the next one year or two?
-Failure to set goals that are achievable can hinder progress.
-Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
-In order to increase job satisfaction, ensure that these goals align with your personal preferences.
+Have you got a crystal clear view of where you want to be in the next year, or two?
+Failure to set goals that are achievable will hinder progress.
+Establish clear long-term and short-term goals, focusing on those that have the highest impact on your career advancement.
+To increase your satisfaction at work Make sure these goals are in line with your personal needs.

 - Attend professional events